Samsung Galaxy S24 Ultra USB-C Port and Daughterboard Replacement

 Step 1

-- Press and hold the side button along with the volume down button, then tap 'Power off' to shut down your device.
+- Now, press and hold the side key and the volume down button together.
+Once the option shows up, tap 'Power off' to turn off your phone.
+Easy peasy!

 Step 2

-- Warm up an iOpener and gently press it against the right edge of the back cover for about two minutes to loosen things up.
+- Warm up your iOpener and set it on the right edge of the back cover for about two minutes.
+Let that gentle heat work its magic!

 Tools Used